-Sharp Chula Vista Medical Center has the only program in San Diego County that offers transfusion-free or “bloodless” surgery.
-Only 132 hospitals in the U.S. offer this alternative service.
+Sharp Chula Vista Medical Center has the only comprehensive program in San Diego County that offers transfusion-free or "bloodless" surgery.

-“Many patients are unable to receive a blood transfusion during surgery for personal or religious reasons.
-For these patients, it’s especially important to choose a doctor who respects their wishes,” says Dr. Hugo Barrera, medical director of the Bloodless Medicine and Surgery Center.
-"We have more than 100 doctors representing a variety of specialties who are committed to honoring patients’ individual needs and values.
-It’s part of the reason Sharp is known for putting patients first.”
+"Many patients are unable to receive a blood transfusion during surgery for personal or religious reasons.
+For these patients, it's especially important to choose a doctor who respects their wishes," says Dr. Hugo Barrera, a surgeon affiliated with Sharp Chula Vista.
+"We have more than 100 doctors representing a variety of specialties who are committed to honoring patients' individual needs and values.
+It's part of the reason Sharp is known for putting patients first."

 Sharp Chula Vista offers alternative therapies for a range of surgical procedures, from routine appendectomies to open-heart surgery, knee and hip replacements, cardiac bypass surgery, uterine fibroid removal, hysterectomy and gall bladder removal.